 If you are looking for a fun way to incorporate more leafy greens in your diet, try these Quinoa and Kale Fritters for a new lunch idea!

 Eggs are packed with brain supporting nutrients such as Vitamin B6, B12, choline and folate.
 Deficiencies in B12 and folate have been linked to depression.
 Because eggs are high in the B vitamins, they are good at helping to reduce mental decline as we age.

 Eggs are a powerhouse source of choline, a nutrient important for strong cognitive performance.
 Studies that looked at individual cognitive performance (on tests of memory and attention) and choline levels demonstrated that higher choline levels correlated with better cognitive performance (4).
 It is suggested that since choline is a major component in the neurotransmitter acetylcholine, high levels help neurons communicate with each other during activities involving memory and attention.
 While choline is not yet used as a direct treatment in humans, animal studies indicate that choline treatment help reduce memory deficits in animal models of traumatic brain injury (5).

 Eggs yolks, specifically, are where high levels of choline are found.
-For a new way to prepare your morning eggs, check our Pesto-Baked Egg recipe.
+For a new way to prepare your morning eggs, check our Pesto Baked Egg Cups recipe.
 This recipe also contains kale – another brain superfood!